 The Dental Visit

 Aside from brushing and taking care of your teeth, you should see a dentist at least once or twice a year.
 Seeing a dentist will help to prevent cavities and also catch any conditions that would have otherwise gone unnoticed had you not had a dental visit.
 A dentist has been trained to help with and determine the health of your teeth.
-As a result, a dentist can help treat any dental problems they discover and act as a source of information for the dental patient.
+As a result, a First Impression Dentistry can help treat any dental problems they discover and act as a source of information for the dental patient.

 Teaching your children to properly care for their teeth is a necessity.
 Your teeth are supposed to carry you through youth and elderhood and the only way that’s possible is through consistent proper care and visits to the dentists at least once or twice a year.
 Maintaining a consistent schedule of brushing your teeth upon rising, before going to bed, and after meals can go a long way in terms of avoiding cavities and other oral health problems.